Shop — and drink! — local

 Wine and mead have been produced for more than 9,000 years.
 Both are alcoholic beverages created by the by-products of yeast busily obtaining energy from sugar.
 For any meaningful amount of fermentation to take place, the starting liquid must be quite sweet.
 For wine, it’s the juice of sweet fruits.
 For mead, it’s honey.

-Locally, we can find examples of readily available wives made from berries, orchard fruits, rhubarb, honey, and, yes, even Vitis vinifera grapes.
+Locally, we can find examples of readily available wines made from berries, orchard fruits, rhubarb, honey, and, yes, even Vitis vinifera grapes.

 Prairie Bee Meadery, Saskatchewan’s first craft meadery, has been producing mead for the last four years.
 New to their line-up in 2020 is Sparkling Bee.
 Made using the charmat method, secondary fermentation in stainless-steel tanks, the mead is a pale, pale lime colour — almost white — with tiny bubbles that go on and on.
 Dry and sparkling, it has a hint of citrus and, of course, lovely honey notes.
 Like a German white, it goes great on its own before supper or matched with Asian cuisine.